top of page

 Playwright’s Statement

-Of course, like other fans, I’m very familiar with Bruce’s collection of albums and songs.
-Over time, I began to form my own images and perceptions of scenes and characters portrayed in his songs.
-Twenty years ago, just for fun, I started putting pen to paper, sketching a light-hearted musical story about some of the characters in Bruce’s songs.
-Avid Springsteen listeners know that Mary is mentioned in many of his songs.
-Naturally, Mary needed to be a central character.
-Wendy also made the cut because she’s the protagonist in Born to Run.
+I’ve been a fan of Bruce Springsteen and the E Street Band more than 40 years.
+Like other fans, I’m very familiar with Bruce’s collection of albums, songs, and lyrics.
+Years ago, just for fun, I started putting pen to paper, sketching a light-hearted musical story about some of the characters in Bruce’s songs.
+Springsteen fans know that Mary is mentioned in many songs.
+Naturally, Mary needed to be a central character in the musical.
+Wendy also makes the cut because she’s the protagonist in Born to Run.
 But what do I do with Candy, Kitty, Janey, Bobby Jean, Sandy and Sherry?
-And what about notable young men in Springsteen’s songs?
-I’ve always sympathized with Johnny 99.
-Wayne, Eddie, Frankie, Sonny, Bobby, Terry, Killer Joe, Wild Billy were all potential characters too.
-Ultimately, I went with the characters that appeared most vividly to me and placed them in the script.
+And what about the notable young men in Springsteen’s songs?
+I’ve always had empathy for Johnny 99.
+Wayne, Eddie, Frankie, Sonny, Bobby, Terry, Killer Joe, and Wild Billy were all potential characters too.
+Ultimately, I went with the cast of characters that appeared most vividly to me.

 Note: The script is original work .
 However, no claim of ownership is made to the lyrics and songs of Bruce Springsteen, Columbia Records or Sony Music Entertainment.